hj-n/mnist-cpp-NN-classifier/README.md

 ### Description

-The neural net classifier consists of three layers : INPUT, HIDDEN, and OUTPUT.
-Successive layers are *fully-connected* each other, and uses *sigmoid* as an activation function.
+The neural net classifier consists of three layers: INPUT, HIDDEN, and OUTPUT.
+Successive layers are *fully-connected* to each other and use *sigmoid* as an activation function.

 <center><img src="./imgs/overview.png" width="500px"></center>

-For detailed explanation, check [documentation](docs/documentation.pdf).
+For a detailed explanation, check the [documentation](docs/documentation.pdf).

 ### Repo Components

 #### `src/`

-This directory contains source code of the classifier.
+This directory contains the source code of the classifier.
 You can simply compile it by executing `make run`.

 *I didn't provide cmake...helpful to be contributed...*